kayleejorose/Prop_Samp_Sim/README.md

 analysis_data_prep.R: Takes the sampling results and puts them in tidy format for graphing and analysis analysis_graphics_results.R: Plots results, and performs Wilcoxon statistical tests, and p value adjustment for multiple comparisons. allfreq_capt_prop_equal_samp.R: Calculates alleles frequncy present in high and low migration scenarios, as well as the total alleles present
-Fa_sample_funcs.R: Function written by Dr. Sean Hoban to calculate allele category frequencies.
+Fa_sample_funcs.R: Function written by XXX to calculate allele category frequencies.

 Note: For the case studies, the 3 scripts listed above are combined into one single script for each species (files listed in the directory by species).
 The same general logic is performed in each script.